Secure Notarization Act: One Step Closer to Nationwide Remote Online Notarization

 Notaries must create and retain the record of the notarization process and confirm the signature or statement of the signer was made on the notarized document!

-Notaries must perform notarization acts and signer identification strictly to the declared procedure.
+Notaries must perform notarization acts and signer identification strictly following the declared procedure.
 Otherwise, the notary public can be subject to disciplinary notary actions.

 Stay tuned to get the latest notary news, and answers to your questions, such as family member notarization.